-Bruce also hosted more than 1,000 business networking meetings as he developed his marketing, sales, and public speaking skills.
-He is a drummer, and now lives on Staten Island.
+Bruce hosted more than 1,000 business networking meetings as he developed his marketing, sales and public speaking skills.
+He is also a drummer and lives on Staten Island.

 Bruce is available for interviews, conferences, etc.

-Click icon at bottom-right or email him at bruce@brucedetorres dot com
+Click icon at bottom-right or email him at email@example.com

 Too many Americans feel powerless.
 The biggest reason, I think, is public school, where ninety percent of go.
 Ninety percent of us didn’t play and explore enough during our formative years.
 We didn’t get to satisfy curiosity, which is how we learn.
 We didn’t handle life, so we didn’t fall in love with it.
 We didn’t make decisions, so, now, we don’t trust our judgement.
 It doesn’t exist because we didn’t use it.